sadia-perveen/FALL2019TIDYVERSE/README.md

 **TidyVerse Vignette Assignment -- Zach Alexander**

-* Part 1: I will be making a TidyVerse vignette for the dplyr and tidyr packages, using the NFL elo ratings dataset from FiveThirtyEight.
+* Part 1: I will be making a TidyVerse vignette for the tidyr package, using the NFL elo ratings dataset from FiveThirtyEight.